run-llama/chat-ui/examples/llamadeploy/workflow/README.md

 ```
 $ uv run llamactl deploy llama_deploy.yml
-Deployment successful: QuickStart
+Deployment successful: workflow
 ```

 ### UI Interface

 LlamaDeploy will serve the UI through via its apiserver.
-Point the browser to [http://localhost:4501/deployments/QuickStart/ui](http://localhost:4501/deployments/QuickStart/ui) to interact with your workflow through a user-friendly interface.
+Point the browser to [http://localhost:4501/deployments/workflow/ui](http://localhost:4501/deployments/workflow/ui) to interact with your workflow through a user-friendly interface.

 ## Learn More